wontothree/drone-swarm/README.md

-# Autonomous Drone Swarm for Mapping Unknown Indoor
+# Autonomous Drone Swarm for SLAM